 Week 7 and Beyond: Maintenance and Ongoing Training

 From week seven onwards, your puppy should have a solid foundation in basic commands and potty training.
-The focus now shifts to maintaining their training and continuing socialization.
+Now, the emphasis is on keeping up their training and socialization.

 Key Focus:

-- Exercise: Regular physical activity helps maintain good behavior and burn off excess energy.
+- To maintain good behavior and burn off excess energy, get frequent exercise.

 - Advanced Training: Start exploring more advanced obedience training or fun activities like agility or dog sports.